mhowlett/Nhiredis/README.md

 redis database using Nhiredis and ServiceStack.Redis.
 It produced the following results on my
 laptop:

-* Nhredis was approximately 10% slower than ServiceStack.Redis.
+* Nhiredis was approximately 10% slower than ServiceStack.Redis.
 * but Nhiredis consumed approximately 10% less memory than ServiceStack.Redis.

 The slightly worse performance is annoying, however: